-Theology is thinking together about our faith and discipleship.
-It’s reflecting with others in the Christian community about the good news of God’s love in Christ.
+Our journey in faith and discipleship calls us to reflect with others in the Christian community about the good news of God’s love in Christ.

 Between the New Testament age and our own era stand countless witnesses on whom we rely in our theological journey.
-Through their words in creed, hymn, discourse, and prayer, through their music and art, through their courageous deeds, we discover Christian insight by which our study of the Bible is illuminated.
-This living tradition comes from many ages and many cultures.
-Even today Christians living in far different circumstances from our own—in Africa, in Latin America, in Asia—are helping us discover fresh understanding of the Gospel’s power.
+Through their words in creed, hymn, discourse, and prayer, through their music and art, through their courageous deeds, we discover Christian insight by which our understanding our faith grows and deepens.

-Finally, our own careful use of reason, though not exactly a direct source of Christian belief, is a necessary tool.
-We use our reason in reading and interpreting the Scripture.
-We use it in relating the Scripture and tradition to our experience and in organizing our theological witness in a way that’s internally coherent.
+Finally, our own careful use of reason, is a necessary tool.
+We use our reason for reading and interpreting the Scripture.
+We use it in relating the Scripture and tradition to our experience.
 We use our reason in relating our beliefs to the full range of human knowledge and in expressing our faith to others in clear and appealing ways.

 The United Methodist Church is part of the church universal.
-All persons, regardless of race, national origin, status or economic condition are welcome to attend its services, to receive Holy Communion, and after taking vows, to be baptized and admitted into membership.
+All persons, regardless of race, national origin, marital status, sexual orientation or economic condition are welcome to attend its services, to receive Holy Communion, and after taking vows, to be baptized and admitted into membership.

-United Methodist preaching and teaching is grounded in Scripture, informed by Christian tradition, enlivened in personal experience, and tested by reason.
+United Methodist preaching and teaching is grounded in Scripture, informed by Christian tradition, enlivened by personal experience, and tested by reason.